House members could get a coronavirus vaccine. But a quarter of them have not.

 Freshman Rep. Madison Cawthorn (R-N.C.) declared that he would not receive a vaccine even though he has pushed for higher distribution in his district.
 “Congressman Cawthorn believes that each individual must make their own personal risk assessment in deciding whether or not to receive a vaccination,” his office said in a statement.

-Others who said they had not been vaccinated are Sens.
-Ron Johnson (R-Wis.), Rick Scott (R-Fla.) and Mike Braun (R-Ind.), and Rep. Brian Mast (R-Fla.)
+Others who said they had not been vaccinated are Republican Sens.
+Ron Johnson (Wis.), Rick Scott (Fla.) and Mike Braun (Ind.), and Rep. Brian Mast (R-Fla.)

 Brian Monahan, who runs the Office of Attending Physician, which oversees health in Congress and the Supreme Court, has told members they should be vaccinated, even if they have had covid-19.
 Congressional officials have had no trouble in securing a vaccine supply.

-In a letter sent to congressional offices Friday, Monahan said vaccination rates needed to improve before he will announce any decision to fully reopen the House of Representatives.
+In a letter sent to congressional offices Friday, Monahan said vaccination rates needed to improve before he will announce any decision to fully reopen the House.

 “This information will inform [his] future recommendations,” he wrote, regarding “the modification or relaxation of existing social distancing guidelines, revising/accelerating the cohort House Floor voting procedures and other aspects of Congressional operations involving committee meetings and reopening of other processes.”

 Anthony S. Fauci, the country’s top infectious-disease expert, told “Meet the Press” on Sunday that it’s up to the GOP to stop giving supporters the option of getting a vaccine and encourage them to get one.
-An NPR/PBS NewsHour/Marist poll found that 49 percent of Republican men said they would not receive a vaccine if it were offered to them.
+An NPR-PBS NewsHour-Marist poll found that 49 percent of Republican men said they would not receive a vaccine if it were offered to them.

 “I hope that leaders of our party from President Trump on down make it real clear that it’s a great idea to get a vaccination,” Sen. Mitt Romney (R-Utah) said.
 “I’d like to accelerate the process, so having all of us speak out would be a good thing.”

-Trump, on Fox News Tuesday night, recommended getting the vaccine but also said, “We have our freedoms, and we have to live by that, and I agree with that also.”
+Former president Donald Trump, on Fox News on Tuesday night, recommended getting the vaccine but also said, “We have our freedoms, and we have to live by that, and I agree with that also.”

 The Republican push to fully reopen the House mirrors the ongoing debate between Democrats and Republicans across the country as they argue about the best and safest ways to reopen any place of business.
 The divisions are on full display within the chamber now that the two House caucuses have taken different approaches to the politics of promoting vaccinations.